TezBaydu/Milestone-Project-3-Cooking/README.md

 2. Welcome flash description.

 3. Profile details - associated to database under members collection.
-    - Edit function
+    - Edit account function
-    - Save function
     - Delete account function

 4. Recipes - associated to database under recipe collection.
     - Saved public recipes
     - Saved private recipes
         - to be used in case member wants to save as a draft prior to pushing into Public Search database
-    - Ability to add a new recipe
+    - Ability to create a new recipe

 5. Menu.
-    - Home
+    * Home
-    - New Recipe
-    - Browse
+    * Browse
-    - Contact
+    * Contact
+    * Profile
+    * Logout

 [Back to top ⇧](#introduction)